Team2338/2021_BaB_Starter/README.md

  Req 5: Teleop: Joystick turns CIM motor forward and reverse (from +100% to -100%)

- Req 6: Teleop: Hold A - turn SparkMax/Neo 60 RPM, display RPM to console
+ Req 6: Teleop: Hold Y - turn SparkMax/Neo at 20% power

- ### Intermediate
  Req 7: All: Show limit switch state on Shuffleboard (not pressed = red, pressed = green)

  Req 8: All: Show pigeon heading and display using compass widget on Shuffleboard

+ ### Intermediate

  Req 9: Teleop: If switch is pressed, cut TalonSRX/CIM power by 50% (when B and X are held)

+ ### Advanced

+ Req 10: Teleop: Hold A - turn SparkMax/Neo 60 RPM, display RPM to console